parispartsa/wikiwhiteerp/modulos/gpay/criacao-conta-digital.md

 ### 🔧 **Passo a passo**

 #### **Passo 1: Acessar o GPay**
-1. Faça login no ERP GerenciaTech
+1. Faça login no ERP White
 2. No **Dashboard**, localize o box **"GerenciaPay"**
 3. Clique no banner **"Criar Conta Digital"**